libp2p/specs/rendezvous/README.md

 ## Recommendations for Rendezvous Points configurations

-Rendezvous points should have well defined configurations to enable libp2p nodes running the rendezvous protocol to have friendly defaults, as well as to guarantee the security and efficiency of a Rendezvous point.
+Rendezvous points should have well-defined configurations to enable libp2p nodes running the rendezvous protocol to have friendly defaults, as well as to guarantee the security and efficiency of a Rendezvous point.
 This will be particularly important in a federation, where rendezvous points should share the same expectations.

-Regarding the validation of registrations, rendezvous points should have:
+Regarding the validation of registrations, rendezvous points should have the following:
 - a minimum acceptable **ttl** of `2H`
 - a maximum acceptable **ttl** of `72H`
 - a maximum **namespace** length of `255`

-Rendezvous points are also recommend to allow:
+Rendezvous points are also recommended to allow:
 - a maximum of `1000` registration for each peer
   - defend against trivial DoS attacks
 - a maximum of `1000` peers should be returned per namespace query